 Whatever your plans, please ensure that you never depend on income received through work to pay for your studies.
 In order to obtain a study visa and gain entry clearance to the UK you must be able to prove you have sufficient funds to pay your tuition fees and living expenses for at least the first year of your studies.

-All international students whose study visa expires after 01 July 2021, will be able to stay in the UK to work, or look for work, after they graduate under the Graduate Route.
+Yes, all international students will be able to stay in the UK to work, or look for work, provided they successfully graduate under the Graduate Route.

 The Graduate (Immigration) Route is a work-visa that allows Undergraduate and Master’s degree students to stay for an additional two years, whilst PhD students will be able to stay for a further three years.
 Students whose dependants are already with them in the UK will be allowed to stay as well and apply for further leave at the same time as the student.